 The exact methodological and operational details for this assignment will be defined during an initial "inception phase", which will serve to prepare and set up this HIA project and ensure that it conforms with international standards and best practices for Human Impact Assessments.
 During this inception phase, the experts hired for this assignment will meet with key national stakeholders, train on HIA principles and methodologies, prepare fieldwork material and agree on a detailed workplan for this exercise.
-All these elements will be captured in an Inception Report to be submitted to UNDP for approval outlining all methodological and operational aspects of the HIA exercise.
+All these elements will be captured in an Inception Report to be submitted to UNDP and DPED/MEF for approval outlining all methodological and operational aspects of the HIA exercise.

-The assignment will be undertaken by a team of national researchers led by an international expert with proven experience in conducting human impact assessments.
+The assignment will be undertaken by a team of national researchers together with a team of international experts with proven experience in conducting human impact assessments.
 This will ensure that work undertaken for this exercise conforms with international standards and best practices for this type of assessments, while ensuring it benefits from the contextual knowledge of local experts.
-The research team will work under the guidance of the UNDP Senior Economist in Mozambique and will work closely with authorities and other relevant actors in Maputo Province, Sofala and Cabo Delgado.
-A small steering committee, composed of representatives of the Ministry of Economy and Finance, the provincial governments of Maputo, Sofala and Cabo Delgado and UNDP will provide overall oversight support to this exercise.
+The research team will work under the guidance of the UNDP Senior Economist in Mozambique and the official(s) designated by DPED/MEF for this purpose and will work closely with authorities and other relevant actors in Maputo Province, Sofala and Cabo Delgado.
+A small steering committee composed of representatives of the Ministry of Economy and Finance and UNDP will provide overall oversight support to this exercise.